Together we empower women and youth in science and technology

 As part of Merck Foundation STEM Program for Women and Youth,

-As part of our contribution towards improving access to healthcare solutions and hence to the social and economic development of Africa, we had launched Merck Foundation’s “Best African Woman Researcher Award” and “Best Young African Researcher Award”.
-In cooperation with Ministries of Science and Education and UNESCO, the Merck Foundation’s target is to empower girls and women through various initiatives, including providing training for female & young researchers & medical graduates and supporting education of the best performing female students in Africa.
+As part of our contribution towards improving access to healthcare solutions and hence to the social and economic development of Africa, we have launched Merck Foundation’s “Best African Woman Researcher Award” and “Best Young African Researcher Award” in cooperation with Ministries of Science and Education, and African Union Scientific, Technical and Research commission.
+The Merck Foundation’s target is to empower girls and women through various initiatives, including providing training for female & young researchers & medical graduates and supporting the education of best performing Girl students in Africa.